sktime/sktime/.github/PULL_REQUEST_TEMPLATE.md

 If you contribute new estimators (classifiers, regressors, forecasters, etc), please go through the checklist below.
 -->

-- [ ] My contributions introduces a new dependency
+- [ ] My contributions introduce a new dependency
 - [ ] I have added unit tests
 - [ ] I have updated the existing example notebooks or provided a new one
-- [ ] I have registered my contribution in our [overview](https://github.com/alan-turing-institute/sktime/CONTRIBUTIONS.md)
+- [ ] I have updated our [contributions overview](https://github.com/alan-turing-institute/sktime/blob/master/CONTRIBUTIONS.md)

 #### Any other comments?
 <!--